johan-autohome/donetick-hass-integration/README.md

 # Donetick Homeassistant Integration

-This integration connects Home Assistant to Donetick. and Add a Homeassistant Todo so user can view the current tasks in homeasssitant
+This integration connects Home Assistant to Donetick. and Add a Homeassistant Todo so user can view the current tasks in homeasssitant and mark them as complete!

-**Disclaimer:** This integration currently provides a read-only view for Home Assistant.
-There are no plans to expand its functionality at this time.
+> [!NOTE]
+> When a task is marked as completed, it's assumed that the user who generated the API token used in the integration is the one who completed it.
+This integration doesn't currently track different Home Assistant users completing tasks. this will work only from Version 0.1.35 and above

 ### Installation